Landry Jones: 2013–2014 seasons

-The Pittsburgh Steelers drafted Jones in the fourth round (115th pick overall) of the 2013 NFL Draft.
+The Pittsburgh Steelers selected Jones in the fourth round (115th pick overall) of the 2013 NFL draft.
 He signed a four-year, $2.59 million contract with a $439,220 signing bonus on June 12, 2013.
 The Steelers drafted him to develop into a long term back-up quarterback, replacing retired quarterbacks Charlie Batch and Byron Leftwich.

 Prior to the 2015 NFL season, Jones was primarily the third-string quarterback behind longtime starting quarterback Ben Roethlisberger and back-up Bruce Gradkowski.

 2015 season

 During the 2015 pre-season, Gradkowski was injured and missed the entire 2015 regular season.
 Due to this injury, Jones received the majority of the starting reps in the pre-season.
 The Steelers signed veteran Michael Vick to replace Gradkowski due to Jones's lack of experience.

 On October 18, 2015, during the Steelers' Week 6 game against the Arizona Cardinals, Jones made his NFL debut, replacing an injured Vick in the third quarter with the Steelers down 10–6.
 He finished the game with 168 passing yards and two touchdowns to Martavis Bryant, as he led the Steelers to a 25–13 comeback win.
 Jones played in seven games, starting two, in 2015, completing 32-of-55 passes for three touchdowns and four interceptions.
 He also relieved an injured Roethlisberger in the Steelers' wild-card playoff victory against the Cincinnati Bengals, completing 2-of-5 passes for 11 yards and an interception.
 However, Roethlisberger later returned to the game.